bvtrinh/Tokimons/README.md

 # 276 Tokimons

 This app keeps track of all known Tokimons!
-This projects shows off basic CRUD operations.
+This project shows off basic CRUD operations.

 [Deployed on Heroku](https://shrouded-journey-27049.herokuapp.com/)